-It's 29 pounds when empty, so imagine the weight of it when ice and food are added.
+It's 29 pounds when empty, so factor the weight of it when ice and food are added.

-It does keep things cold for a couple of days, but cold retention is not as good as with larger YETI coolers.
-Zipper opening is narrow.
+Cold retention is not as good as with larger YETI coolers.

-Some other options from YETI are even more portable, hold almost as much, and cost quite a bit less.
+Other similar options from YETI cost quite a bit less.

 Looking for a sturdy cooler for your next camping trip, fishing expedition, or tailgating party?
 YETI brand coolers offer outstanding quality with a sleek, modern design.

 Whether you want to chill a six-pack of beers or store freshly caught fish until you get back to shore, there’s a YETI cooler out there that will suit your needs.

 The BestReviews team wants to help you choose the YETI cooler that’s best for you.
 In order to bring you accurate information, our team digs deep to research products and give you the lowdown on what to consider and look for while you shop.

 Here, you’ll find our carefully curated product list with our favorite YETI picks.
 Our shopping guide includes a helpful FAQ section and information on the product models offered by YETI.